and their descendants

 “No, just checking some things,” he grinned.
 “Anything in the news?”

 “Dubai appears to have survived.
 I was photographed nine times by the press, twenty-six on social media.
-I don’t appear to be doing anything too embarrassing in any of the pictures (although one of the men is clearly ginger and I can’t understand why no one has questioned that particular photo is me.)
+I don’t appear to be doing anything too embarrassing in any of the pictures (although one of the men is clearly ginger and I can’t understand why no one has questioned if that particular photo is really me.)
 There have been thirty-three hashtags in various languages over the last forty-eight hours.
 I think we can consider Operation: Public Wayne a success.

 “Rayner, West and O’Brian were all smiles checking out according to the Burj front desk, never left the solar system according to the Watchtower, and no boom tube activity detected.
 I call that money well spent.

 “My future self patrolled without incident: skirmish at the Iceberg, drug ring in Sunset Park, Armenians had a plan to break out a Falcone underboss tomorrow, that’s been shut down, and there’s some Z-activity near the docks possibly setting up a lair for Ventriloquist.

 “A single, dry mention on the earthquake.
 Two sentences, nobody picked it up.
 It’s a non-story outside of Japan.”